European Parliament may propose Google break-up in draft resolution

 Google has tried to counter that mistrust, which its executives believe is linked to European perceptions of the United States in general.
 But recent revelations about U.S. surveillance practices, including that Washington monitored German Chancellor Angela Merkel's phone, have ignited a strong backlash, particularly in Germany, where the historic experiences of Nazism and Communism have left people deeply suspicious of powerful institutions controlling personal data.

-Andreas Schwab, the German Christian Democrat lawmaker who co-sponsored the resolution, told Reuters it was “very likely” it would be adopted as both his own centre-right group, the largest in parliament, and the main centre-left group supported it.
+Andreas Schwab, the German Christian Democrat lawmaker who co-sponsored the resolution, told Reuters it was “very likely” it would be adopted as both his own center-right group, the largest in parliament, and the main center-left group supported it.
 Schwab proposed the resolution along with Spanish centrist Ramon Tremosa earlier this week.

 In a statement on Wednesday, the two said Google had failed to propose adequate remedies during the antitrust investigation by the commission.
 Vestager has said she wants time to study the dossier after her predecessor decided against a settlement with Google that would have ended the case.